jbarnobal/rails_medium_editor_insert_plugin/README.md

       render :json => url_response
     end

-Add your routes should something like this
+Your routes should something like this

     post "images/upload" => "posts#upload"